Freehold Township High School: Athletics

 The Freehold Township High School Patriots compete in Division A North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,538 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
-The school was classified by the NJSIAA as Group V South for football for 2018–2020.
+The school was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

-The boys' soccer team finished the season with a 22-1-1 record and was the Group IV co-champion in 1982 together with Kearny High School, after a 1–1 tie in the championship game.
+The boys' soccer team finished the season with a 22–1–1 record and was the Group IV co-champion in 1982 together with Kearny High School, after a 1–1 tie in the championship game.

 The baseball team won the Group III state championship in 1986, defeating Indian Hills High School by a score of 6–0 in the tournament final played at Princeton University.

 The field hockey team won the Central Jersey Group IV state sectional championships in 2009, 2011, 2012 and 2014–2016.

 The girls soccer team was Group IV co-champion in 2015 and 2017 with Ridge High School both years.
-A scoreless tie after double overtime with Ridge gave the 2015 team a share of the Group IV title and a 20-4-2 record for the season.
-The 2017 team finished the season with a 23-1-1 record and was co-champion with Ridge High School after the Group IV title game ended in a scoreless tie after regulation and two overtime periods.
+A scoreless tie after double overtime with Ridge gave the 2015 team a share of the Group IV title and a 20–4–2 record for the season.
+The 2017 team finished the season with a 23–1–1 record and was co-champion with Ridge High School after the Group IV title game ended in a scoreless tie after regulation and two overtime periods.

 The boys' bowling team won the Group IV state championship in 2015.

 The girls gymnastics team was the team state champion in 2017, 2018 and 2019.
 The three state titles are tied for third-most in New Jersey.

 The 2019 girls bowling team won the Group III state championship and was the runner-up in the Tournament of Champions to Toms River High School North.